saturncloud/images/saturn-tensorflow/README.md

 # Saturn TensorFlow

 ## Description
 An image for deep learning with [TensorFlow](https://www.tensorflow.org/).
 Includes all requirements for using Tensorflow on a GPU.
-A GPU instance in recommended for this image.
+A GPU instance is required for this image.
 <hr>

 **OS**: [Ubuntu 18.04 LTS](https://releases.ubuntu.com/18.04/)